TanushriK2005/MoodAI-MultiPersonality-Chatbot/README.md

 ---

+## 🎭 Available Personalities

+### 😡 Angry Mode

+Responds aggressively and impatiently while answering questions.

+### 😂 Funny Mode

+Responds with humor, jokes, and playful interactions.

+### 😢 Sad Mode

+Responds in a melancholic and emotional manner.

+---

 ## 🧠 How It Works

 1. User selects an AI personality.
-2. A system prompt is generated dynamically.
+2. A dynamic system prompt is generated.
 3. User messages are stored using LangChain message objects.
 4. Conversation history is maintained throughout the session.
 5. Mistral AI generates context-aware responses.
-6. Responses are displayed through Streamlit's interactive chat interface.
+6. Responses are displayed through Streamlit's chat interface.

 ---